cacophony-wj/LeS/TROUBLESHOOTING.md

 ## Technical

+### There's more than 255 ESPs!
+Will this thing even launch?

+Yes.
+ESPs flagged as ESL don't count.
+Double click the little number to see how many real ESPs there are.
+Answer: a shockingly low amount!

 ### Why do I have to CTRL-CLICK to build _BodySlide_?

 _Mod Organizer 2_ does not put edits to existing files in the _overwrite_ folder, only newly created files. _CBBE_, _3BBB_ and _BD_ come with "default" meshes that will be changed by _BodySlide_ if you do not direct them to the proper directory yourself.
 Likewise, _Nemesis_ edits all the animation source files when it updates instead of putting the changes in the overwrite folder.
 If you don't believe me, I encourage you to check _MO2_'s documentation or the _Nemesis_ closed _Issues_ section on Github.
 If this doesn't convince you, I encourage you to test it yourself.